naeer/ml_model_spark/README.md

 | Linear Regression | 145.321 | 175.827  |
 | Decision Tree Regression | 145.316| 175.824 |

 Both linear regression and decision tree regression did similarly well in terms of predicting the target variable as they had similar root mean squared error in both the train and test sets.
 However, the linear regression model took one-third the time of the decision tree regression model to fit the model to the data.
+So, in overall, the linear regression model performed better in modelling the New York TLC data.